FMMT666/433M83Octave/doc/usage.md

 #### asSignalUnify()

-  Octave can't directly plot multiple signals which have a different length.
+  Octave can't directly plot multiple signals which have a different length (dimensions).
-  This function extends all signals in sigCell to match the longest one.
+  This function extends all signals in sigCell to match the longest one by repeating the last sampled value.

     sigCellUnified = asSignalUnify( sigCell )